kennysmed/lp-github-events/README.md

 For each application, set both of its URLs to the top level of this site, shared by both of the publications, eg `http://my-app-name.herokuapp.com/`.

-Once created, GitHub will supply you with an ID and Secret for each application, which our code expects to be in these environment variables:
+Once created, GitHub will supply you with an ID and Secret for each application.
+These can either be put in a `config.yml` file at the same level as `publication.rb`:

+    github_client_id_user: myuserclientid
+	github_client_secret_user: myuserclientsecret
+	github_client_id_organization: myorgclientid
+	github_client_secret_organization: myorgclientsecret

+Or else they can be in these environment variables:

     GITHUB_CLIENT_ID_USER
     GITHUB_CLIENT_SECRET_USER